 Which Sustainable Solutions can Law Print provide?

 PE/PE is used for a variety of different applications.
-For us, this takes the form of pet food bags mostly but extends to all manner of different industries such as confectionery, beauty, sports nutrition and non-food items.
+For us, this takes the form of pet food bags, mostly, but extends to all manner of different industries such as confectionery, beauty, sports nutrition and non-food items.

 BOPP Woven is used for pet food and can be recycled.